Last reviewed on 2nd September 2023 by Martin Alexander (Mortgage Advisor)

 As a single applicant, getting a mortgage shouldn’t be anything to worry about.
 In fact, many first-time buyers purchase their first home entirely by themselves.
 Single homeowners rarely need a large family residence, so getting your foot on the ladder by buying a cosy home is usually quite manageable.

 There are advantages to getting a joint mortgage.
 For instance, you’ll double your borrowing power if both applicants are working.
-Saving for a deposit can also become easier.
+Saving for a deposit is also easier with more than one income.

 Whether you’re after a mortgage for one person or a joint mortgage, they both have an element of risk involved.
 There’s certainly nothing wrong with getting a mortgage as a single applicant.

 If you’ve rented by yourself then you’ll already understand the additional costs involved such as council tax and utilities, as well as monthly rental payments.
 Monthly mortgage payments are sometimes cheaper than rental payments, so you’d be surprised that you may even be able to save more by getting a mortgage.

 In comparison, you may want a mortgage for a buy to let.
 Many successful landlords are sole owners of property portfolios, so lenders rarely have any issues with applicants applying by themselves.